13. The Tree of Light

 In the modern interpretation, the Eihwaz rune is most often associated with World Tree Yggdrasil, even if the Eihwaz name means Yew, not Ash.

-From another side in Shamanism, the World Tree is a birch.
+On the other hand, in Shamanism, the World Tree is a birch.
 English "ash" word traces back to the Old English æsc then down to Latin Fraxinus and again we come to PIE *bʰerHǵos so to "bright tree" finally.

 So in Slavic languages, ideas of brightness and clarity are described by the same word and the same root directly used in the Slavic "ash" tree name, e.g. Russian "yasen" (ясень).

-It looks neat, but how complex is it:
+Berkana rune looks neat, but how complex is it:

 • One starting vertical bar of simultaneity of all five worlds